The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/savage.md

 * **Stock Ricochet Charges for First Healer Gaols**

-  * Try to enter first gaols with 2 charges of Ricochet stocked.
+  * Try to enter first Gaols with two charges of Ricochet stocked.

     * Casting Ricochet on the gaol close to Titan will give you a free 75 AoE potency per cast.
 * **Stock Heat for First Healer Gaols**